Disclaimer: New EUDR developments - December 2025

 You’ll need:

-Under CBAM rules, using verified emissions data from your suppliers is the standard.
+Under CBAM rules, using verified emissions data from your suppliers instead of EU defaults is the standard.

-The European Commission provides a CBAM Communication Template for Installations, but it’s a complex spreadsheet, useful for initial reporting, but difficult to scale across multiple products, suppliers, and CN codes.
+The European Commission provides a CBAM Communication Template for Installations to calculate CBAM costs, but it’s a complex spreadsheet, useful for initial reporting, but difficult to scale across multiple products, suppliers, and CN codes.

 Platforms like Coolset are now developing more advanced tools to automate calculations, map emissions data, and simulate future CBAM costs, all in one place.